kiwigi/portfolio/README.md

 ## Todo:

-- Add 'home' to Navbar
+- *** MAKE RESPONSIVE ***
+- setup react router
-- Populate portfolio with photos and descriptions
+- finish about and resume pages
-- Make a more detailed project view
-- Create 'about' page
-- Create 'resume' page
+- add more projects & create writeups for said projects